RadekKlucz/identification-of-sdBV-star-pulsed-modes/README.md

 ## 🎆 How to run without Docker

 This method is recommended for people who prefer to use fortran files to calculate Fourier transform and noise using fortran files.
+There is also a method with no fortran files, requiring only Python modules.
 The steps are bellow:

 1. Install all required modules in Python,
-2. Install gfortran on your computer,
+2. Install gfortran on your computer if you want to use fortran (optional),
 3. Clone the repository to your computer,
-4. Open in your favorite text editor main.ipynb and run it.
+4. Open main.ipynb in your favorite text editor and run it with the specified p (python) or f (fortran) method.

 ## 🌠 Features